indigo-iam/wlcg-jwt-compliance-tests/README.md

-# WLCG JWT DOMA TPC testsuite
+# WLCG JWT compliance testsuite

+To be updated...